bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 *Figure.
 The language model creates an embedding of the text prompt.
 It’s fed into the diffusion model together with some random noise.
 The diffusion model denoises it towards the embedding.
 This is repeated several times.
 Then in the end the decoder scales the image up to a larger size.*

 #### From Noise to Realistic Image
-All the parts of the Stable Diffusion architecture have been trained on a massive amount of images and text to create embeddings that cover most of our human semantic space.
+All the parts of the Stable Diffusion architecture have been trained on a massive amount of images and text to create embedding that cover most of our human semantic space.
 When concepts are combined together in a new text prompt, the concepts get combined together into a new representation that covers the input concepts.
-The latent diffusion model is trained to uncover an image out of noise, but guided by the embeddings from the autoencoder and text model, the image ends up being a combination of the concepts that were input in the prompt.
+The latent diffusion model is trained to uncover an image out of noise, but guided by the embedding from the autoencoder and text model, the image ends up being a combination of the concepts that were input in the prompt.
 The decoder then helps to scale up and create a high-resolution image from the image creation process.

 The random images are created using "noise".
 Noise is a type of data that doesn't contain any useful information.
 The model uses a process called "diffusion" to generate the output images.
 In diffusion, data flows through several layers of noise, which are randomly generated images that contain no information.
 When the model is initially presented with a text prompt, it has no prior knowledge of what the target image should look like.
 As a result, it starts by randomly generating an image that contains no visual elements at all.